We’re getting very close to the end of this blog post series… thanks for hanging in there with me!!

 - Project posters are a great way for students to show what they know!
 I usually give them a set of vocabulary that must be incorporated authentically, but from there on they can be as creative as they want to be.
 This type of activity makes a great “work on at home” assessment.

-- PowerPoint presentations… Goodness do kids love these!
-If you are familiar with it, Canva is a great alternative.
+- PowerPoint presentations and Google Slides… goodness do kids love these!
+If you are familiar with it, Canva is a great alternative (and teachers can sign up for the professional accounts for free).
 You can create student accounts and your kiddos can create all sorts of presentations.
 My students did one this past school year, and they LOVED it!

 I hope you have enjoyed reading my very long and drawn out blog post series!
 I love comments and would love to hear your thoughts about the 5E Instructional Model!